 The Myall Lakes dingo project is a collaboration between the Centre for Ecosystem Science at the University of New South Wales, Taronga Conservation Society and NSW National Parks and Wildlife Service.
-Established in 2019, and funded by the Hermon Slade Foundation, this project aims to develop non-lethal tools for dingo management, and further our understanding of this iconic Australian carnivore.
+Established in 2019, and funded by the Hermon Slade Foundation, this project aims to develop and test non-lethal tools for dingo management, and to further our understanding and appreciation of this iconic Australian carnivore.

 Our work involves collaring dingoes with custom-built satellite GPS collars that record the locations of the individual every two-hours.
 These data allow us to build up an accurate picture of where the dingoes are spending their time, and properly assess potential tools to manage dingo movements here and elsewhere, particularly outside of National Parks where they may conflict with people.
 Collars are as light as possible (<3% body weight) and are fitted under anaesthetic with a veterinarian present, and extreme care is taken to ensure that the collar is a good fit.